Portland Seminary: Academics

 Portland Seminary offers online programs that include annual hybrid intensives:

-In addition to the Master of Divinity, the foundational degree for pastoral ministry, Portland Seminary also offers an MA in Ministry (with a specialization), an MA in Theological Studies, and an MA in Spiritual Formation.
-The MA in Theological Studies, with emphases in Bible, Christian History and Theology, or Christian Earthkeeping, continues to serve those called to teaching or eventual doctoral study.
-The Doctor of Ministry degree, for experienced pastors who hold the M.Div. or its equivalent, is a cohort-style online program with three tracks: Semiotics, Church, and Culture; Leadership and Spiritual Formation; and Leadership and Global Perspectives.
+In addition to the Master of Divinity, the foundational degree for pastoral ministry, Portland Seminary also offers an MA in Ministry, an MA in Theological Studies, and an MA in Spiritual Formation.
+The MA in Theological Studies, with emphases in Bible or Christian History and Theology, continues to serve those called to teaching or eventual doctoral study.
+The Doctor of Ministry degree, for experienced pastors who hold the MDiv or an accredited master’s degree in a ministry-related field, is a cohort-style online program with two tracks: Leadership and Spiritual Formation; and Faith & Cultural Engagement.
+The Doctor of Leadership in Global Perspectives is a cohort-based professional doctorate that equips experienced leaders to practice theologically informed leadership.

 Accreditation

-The MDiv, MA in Ministry, MA in Spiritual Formation, MA in Theological Studies, DMi. and DLd degrees are approved by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.
+The MDiv, MA in Ministry, MA in Spiritual Formation, MA in Theological Studies, Doctor of Ministry (DMin) and Doctor of Leadership (DLd) degrees are approved by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.

 The Northwest Commission on Colleges and Universities also certifies the seminary's programs.
 This dual accreditation is maintained now through George Fox University and assures students of the highest academic and professional standards.